emilyjspencer/Notes/React/README.md

 ```
 * The focus should be on making stateless components, for the most part, and only creating
 one or two stateful components, depending on the size of the application.

+### Props

+**Props** are inputs to components.
+* They are single values or objects containing a set of values that are passed to components upon creating.
+* They can be descibed as data passed down from a parent component to a child component

+**Uses of Props**

+* Pass custom data to components
+* Trigger state changes

+**Props vs. State**

+* State and props are simply JS objects.
+* Props get passed to the component
+* State is managed within the component

 ### Passing props and references to event handlers